Uppingham

-Uppingham is a market town in Rutland, England, off the A47 between Leicester and Peterborough, 6 mi south of the county town, Oakham.
+Uppingham is a market town and civil parish in the ceremonial county of Rutland, England, off the A47 between Leicester and Peterborough, 6 mi south of Oakham.
 It had a population of 4,745 according to the 2011 census, estimated at 4,853 in 2019.

-It is known for its eponymous public school.
+The town is known for its eponymous public school.
 With its art galleries Uppingham has become a popular destination for art lovers.
 Uppingham was named "best place to live in the Midlands in 2022" by The Times newspaper, who commented on the town by calling it "a discerning market town with art, heart and smarts — plus the magnificent Rutland Water".

 Toponymy

 The name of the town means 'Homestead/village of the Yppingas (upland people)'.
 It stands on a high ridge near Beaumont Chase, hence "upland".

 History

 A little over 1 mi to the north-west at Castle Hill are the earthwork remains of a medieval motte and bailey castle.
+Uppingham became a market town in 1281 when the lord of the manor was given the right to hold a weekly market.

 The town has two active churches; The Church of St Peter and St Paul, a largely 14th-century Church of England parish church and the Methodist Church on Orange street, built as a Wesleyan Chapel in 1819 and expanded in the 1870s and 1880s.

 Uppingham Workhouse was first recorded in 1777 with space for 40 inmates.
 Until 1834 it was a parish workhouse, but in 1836 the Uppingham Poor Law Union began and a Union workhouse was built in Leicester Road to house 158, to a design by architect William Donthorne.
 In the First World War, the building was used as an auxiliary hospital staffed by a Voluntary Aid Detachment.
 The workhouse closed in 1929 and the building was taken over by Uppingham School, which uses it as a girls' boarding house called Constables.

 The Eyebrook Reservoir near Uppingham was used by Avro Lancasters flying from RAF Scampton on the final practice run for Guy Gibson's 617 Squadron Dambusters before Operation Chastise, the attack on the Ruhr valley dams on the night of the 16–17 May 1943.